Americans Rally for Religious Freedom

 The Register is a service of EWTN.

-“Our Catholic brothers and sisters are under attack, and this is an attack against the whole Church,” Hunter told the Register.
+“Our Catholic brothers and sisters are under attack, and this is an attack against the whole Church,” Hunter said.
 “People should understand that when the Church is under attack everybody is under attack.”

 Although the assembly occasionally rang out with the chant of “We will not comply!
 We will not comply!” the crowd was good-natured and laughed appreciatively and clapped when Parker joked from the stage, “No more than my automobile insurance should cover your tune up should I have to cover your sex life.”